Family Dinner Rules can reduce mealtime madness and allow your kids to explore food in a relaxed and positive way. Find out how!

-Don’t get me wrong, I enjoy and value family mealtimes but they’re not certainly not relaxing!
-If you’ve been following my blog for a while, you’ll know that I’m a firm believer in the Division of Responsibility in feeding.
+Don’t get me wrong, I enjoy and value family mealtimes, but they’re certainly not relaxing!
+If you’ve been following me on social media or reading some of my other blogs, you’ll know that I’m a firm believer in the Division of Responsibility in feeding.
 This is where parents control When, Where and What foods are served, and kids control Whether to eat and How much.

-And be consistent in following through with these at mealtimes.
-In this way, we can help our kids to explore food in a unpressured way whilst maintaining our sanity!
+As well as setting boundaries around mealtimes we also need to be consistent in following through with these at mealtimes.
+In this way, we can help our kids explore food in an unpressured way while maintaining our sanity!

-One way to set boundaries is to get your family together and come up with some Family Dinner Time Rules.
+One way to set boundaries is to get your family together and develop some Family Dinner Time Rules.
 You’ll be surprised how much even small kids can contribute, with the right prompting!
 Print out and display your rules in the place where you eat your meals.
 If anyone breaks the rules, refer to the family contract!

-Here’s are the Dinner Rules that work for our family, maybe you’ll want to add or remove rules from this.
+Here’s are the dinner time rules that work for our family, maybe you’ll want to add or remove rules from this.
 No problem, there’s no right or wrong, do what works for you.

-Be Grateful: Cooking family meals is often a thankless task, the least everyone can do is say ‘thanks’!
+Cooking family meals is often a thankless task; the least everyone can do is say ‘thanks’!

-Be kind: we’ve banned the word ‘disgusting’ and ‘yuck’ from our table, although honestly it still creeps in from time to time.
-Not only is this rude to the chef (me!), it also has negative knock-on effects on the other kids.
+We’ve banned the word ‘disgusting’ and ‘yuck’ from our table, although honestly it still creeps in from time to time.
+Not only is this rude to the chef (me!), it also has adverse knock-on effects on the other kids.
 It’s OK to think it, just don’t say it out loud or think of a politer way to describe the food.